Development Is Underway for a Supercar Made Out of Spider Webs | Wealth of Geeks

 Many aerospace developers, not just automakers, have also shown interest in this innovative technology.
 Medical supply companies are also interested in synthetic spider silk due to its organic antigen nature.
 Regarding sticky substances, it's a better glue than any adhesive product available.

 If all this sounds too strange to be true, remember that truth can be stranger than fiction.
-Professor Randy Lewis is developing this new biomanufacturing technology in the Spider Silk Lab department at Utah State University.
+Professor Lewis is leading the development of this new biomanufacturing technology at the Spider Silk Lab department at Utah State University.

 Velozzi's Dream Car